Format: Instant Download

 Order this guide to find out more information and answer to visa questions, requirements, general information about the record of arrival and departure from the U.S.

-Sample Images Form I-94 Paper Format, and Sample Form I-94W (no longer in use)
+Sample Images Form I-94 Paper Format, and Sample Form I-94W (only used when entering the U.S. by land from Mexico or Canada)